hiddenasbestos/BinaryTools/readme.md

   -hex        Write values in hexadecimal with '0x' prefix.
   -oct        Write values in octal with '0' prefix.
   -pct        Write values in binary with '%' prefix.

+  -append     Append to the output file, rather than overwriting it.
+  -compact    Don't include a space after each comma delimiter between values.
 ```

 **Examples**